ihaveamac/9.6-dbgen-xmls/README.md

 ```
 ctrtool -t exefs --exefsdir=exefs --decompresscode exefs.bin
 ```
-This should create a directory named exefs with the `code.bin` in it.
+This should create a directory named exefs with the decompressed `code.bin` in it.
 Now it's time to generate the XML by running smealum's `96crypto_dbgen.py` script.
 ```
 python 96crypto_dbgen.py exefs/code.bin > 000400000XXXXX00.xml